Zaab1t/lithp/README.md

 * wrap c syscalls
 * a cool program in lithp
 * namespaces
-* docstrings for better repl experience
+* docstrings for non-builtins too
 * write stdlib -- networking would be cool
 * automatically import some core of stdlib
 * arbitrary sized integers
 * float data type
 * macros
+* tests?
 * tail call optimization
 * garbage collection
 * implement lenv with a mapping/dictionary